Campus Law Enforcement Policies

 The Department’s Public Safety officers perform accident, crime, and loss prevention functions which include identifying vulnerability to crime, fire, and accidents, and designing and implementing programs to reduce such incidents.
 They also educate the University staff on how to create and maintain a safer and more secure academic and residential environment.
 All Missouri State University Public Safety Officers have the authority necessary to request identification of University members; enforce Missouri State policies, rules, regulations, and codes; and report any alleged irregularities.

 It is a policy of the University to regularly monitor, through the Springfield Police Department, criminal activity at off-campus locations of recognized student organizations.
 Reports that include such activity are obtained on a regular basis from the Police Department by the Office of Safety and Transportation.
-The Department of Safety and Transportation will give timely notice to the University community on certain crimes that represent a continuing threat to students and police (Springfield Police Department – campus substation), or Springfield Police Department (main station).
+The Department of Safety and Transportation will give timely notice to the University community on certain crimes that constitute a serious or continuing threat to members of the University community.

 University employees and students must take an active role in their personal safety and security.
 Each individual is expected to function responsibly concerning his or her own personal safety as well as toward the security of their possessions.
 Individuals should not allow themselves to be found or placed in a situation which leaves them vulnerable to possible bodily harm.
 They should also secure their personal possessions and keep them safe from possible theft or damage by others at all times.

-Emergencies (e.g., medical, fire, crime, etc.) should be reported to the Springfield-Greene County Emergency Communications Department by dialing 911.
+Emergencies (e.g., medical, fire, crime, etc.) should be reported to the Department of Safety and Transportation by dialing 417-836-5509, or to the Springfield-Greene County Emergency Communications Department by dialing 911.
 Automatic dial telephones located in the shuttle bus shelters, Bear Park North and Bear Park South, and emergency phones in various parking lots and elevators are connected directly to the Safety and Transportation Radio Communications Center and can also be used to report an emergency.
-Non-emergency safety concerns should be reported to the Missouri State University Department of Safety and Transportation at 836-5509.
+Non-emergency safety concerns should be reported to the Department of Safety and Transportation at 417-836-5509.

 During Student Orientation and Registration (SOAR), all parents and students are briefed on safety and security.
-Safety officers are available on request to address the following crime prevention programs:
+Safety officers are available on request to address the following crime prevention programs such as:

 - Personal Safety